Superintendent: John Signorelli

 - Do not place leaves closer than 10 feet to any storm drain inlet.

 - Do not place yard waste at the curb or along the street except during pick-up times designated on the Borough website under “News and Announcements.”

-Grass clippings can be composted on residential property or placed in reusable, covered containers and placed at curbside for recycling collection between April 1st until November 1st.
+Grass clippings can be composted on residential property or placed in reusable, covered containers and placed at curbside for recycling collection from spring to fall, specific dates to be announced.

 - Place grass clippings in covered containers at the curb on Tuesday night for pick-up on Wednesday mornings.